Renault Juvaquatre: After the war

 Juvaquatre production formally restarted in 1946, with Renault now owned and controlled by the French government.
 There was no sign of the two-door saloon/sedan "coach" bodied car, the Juvaquatres all now featuring four doors.
 There was very little to distinguish the first post-war Juvaquatres from the four-door saloon/sedan "berline" bodied version launched in 1939, but from the back there was now an opening hatch (boot/trunk lid) so that it was no longer necessary to clamber over two sets of seats in the passenger cabin in order to access the luggage compartment.
 The postwar Juvaquatres were produced during years of acute economic stringency, and were almost all earmarked for export.

 At Renault's Billancourt plant the emphasis was now on massive investment in tooling for mass production of the new 4CV, soon to become France's top selling car, and at this location production of the Juvaquatre stopped at the end of 1948.
 A small further batch of saloon/sedan bodied cars was produced during 1951 at the manufacturer's new plant at Flins where the Juvaquatre was the first model to be assembled.
 Production of the Juvaquatre saloon at Flins finally ended in November 1951.

 The "Break Juva 4" (station wagon) remained in production, between 1950 and 1953 retaining the dashboard and side-valve 1,003 cc engine (albeit now enhanced by an air filter) of the prewar cars.
 From 1956 the old station wagon was fitted with the more modern engine from the Renault Dauphine and found itself rebranded as the Renault Dauphinoise.
 In the absence of obvious direct competitors, it still sold steadily, with 13,262 produced in 1958 and 9,489 in 1959.
 The Dauphinoise continued to be listed until 1960, a few months before the appearance of the Renault 4, in its final years sharing its engine with the Renault Dauphine.

+Classification in the French tax and insurance system

+From the beginning until 1953, the car was classified as 6 CV due to its relatively large displacement of 1003 cc.
+From 1953 there was only the small engine with 747 cc, which promptly only produced 4 CV.
+From 1956 onwards, only a station wagon called "Dauphinoise" was offered, but its displacement increased again to 845 cc, which ensured that the car was now considered a 5 CV.